TritonSync-Early Move In Request

 The first option is Oak Hall, "The Suite Life" where you can live, learn, experience, and grow with three other suitemates who share similar educational goals and personality traits.
 Each suite houses four residents, each with their own private bedroom, and they all share one bathroom.
 Each community in Oak Hall is lead by a Residential Assistant who is an advisor, event programmer, and advocate for you!

-The second option is Villa Hall which is a living community for upperclassmen students.
-Each student gets their own private room in a community of Juniors, Seniors, and Graduate students.
-This is a perfect option for upperclassmen students who are looking for a strong community of learners.
+The second option is Villa North Hall which is a living community for upperclassmen students who belong to the Pierre Laclede Honors College.
+Each student gets their own private room in a community of Juniors and Seniors.
+This is a perfect option for upperclassmen students who are looking for a strong, tight-knit community of learners.

 The third option is Mansion Hill, "Apartment Living" where students (21 years of age and older including those with family) live in a community of one and two bedroom apartments.
 Apartments are either inclusive (furnished with all utilities, cable, Internet and furniture) or unfurnished.